 Airport terminals are busy, hectic places and while many have improved their dining options, the cost of eating a decent meal can be quite high.
 That’s where airport lounges come in.
 These lounges offer a quiet respite from the hustle and bustle of the terminal, not to mention complimentary food.
 While the quality varies by lounge, you can’t beat the fact that it’s free.

 Several rewards credit cards offer free club lounge access for cardholders as well as guests.
-The creme of the crop is the Amex Centurion Lounge, which is exclusively available to those with an American Express Platinum or Business Platinum Card.
+The cream of the crop is the Amex Centurion Lounge, which is exclusively available to those with an American Express Platinum or Business Platinum Card.
 Simply show your card and you and up to two guests can enter free of charge.

 If you’re traveling to cities without a Centurion Lounge, Priority Pass is your friend.
 With over 1,300 lounges worldwide, it offers unparalleled access.
 You can get a free Priority Pass Select membership through the following credit cards: